jarmoza/twic/README.md

 <a name="datashapes_introduction"></a>
 ###Introduction

 In order to aid the exploration of the data of a topic model, TWiC uses colored shapes and words in a visually suggestive ways to help users understand the relationships between words, texts, and topics.
-These **data shapes**
+These **data shapes** are described below.

 <a name="datashapes_topicbullseyes"></a>
 ###Topic Bullseyes